hyphacoop/handbook/compensation-benefits.md

 ## Cash Compensation

-Employees at Hypha, full-time or part-time, permanent or otherwise, are evaluated based on the following criteria:
+Members at Hypha, full-time or part-time, permanent or otherwise, are evaluated based on the following criteria:

 * skills and experiences
 * responsibilities
 * seniority in organization

-Full details and salary tiers are detailed in our [Employee Salary Guide](salary.md).
+Full details and salary tiers are specified in our [Employee Salary Guide](salary.md).

+## Vacation Days

+Members are entitled to three weeks of flexible plus one week of fixed time off.
+For a full-time member working four-day weeks, that amounts to 12 days of flexible vacation days plus the fixed week of December Holidays.

+Full details about time off is specified in our [Holidays, Time Off, and Leaves](holidays.md) page.

 ## Health Benefits